Temasys/AdapterJS/README.md

 Find the most recent version hosted on our CDN.

-- Minified version: `//cdn.temasys.com.sg/adapterjs/0.10.x/adapter.min.js`
+- Minified version: `//cdn.temasys.com.sg/adapterjs/0.11.x/adapter.min.js`
+- Debug version `//cdn.temasys.com.sg/adapterjs/0.11.x/adapter.debug.js`
+- Minified version (with screensharing changes): `//cdn.temasys.com.sg/adapterjs/0.11.x/adapter.screenshare.min.js`
-- Debug version `//cdn.temasys.com.sg/adapterjs/0.10.x/adapter.debug.js`
+- Debug version (with screensharing changes)`//cdn.temasys.com.sg/adapterjs/0.11.x/adapter.screenshare.js`

+Part of the [Skylink WebRTC](http://skylink.io/web) toolkit.

 ## Compatibility

 AdapterJS provides polyfills and cross-browser helpers for WebRTC.
-It wraps around the native APIs in Chrome, Opera and Firefox and provides support for WebRTC in Internet Explorer and Safari on Mac and Windows through the available [Temasys Browser Plugins](https://temasys.atlassian.net/wiki/display/TWPP/WebRTC+Plugins).
+It wraps around the native APIs in Chrome, Opera and Firefox and provides support for WebRTC in Internet Explorer and Safari on Mac and Windows through the available [Temasys Browser Plugins](http://skylink.io/plugin/).

 - [AdapterJS browser compatibility table](https://temasys.atlassian.net/wiki/display/TPD/AdapterJS+-+Browser+support+and+compatibility)

 ![Plugin Install Bar in IE and Safari](http://temasys.github.io/resources/img/adapterheader.png)
-> In versions of IE and Safari that don't support WebRTC natively, AdapterJS will suggest to the user to install the [Temasys WebRTC plugin](https://temasys.atlassian.net/wiki/display/TWPP/WebRTC+Plugins) for Mac or Windows when you try to access getUserMedia or RTCPeerConnection.
+> In versions of IE and Safari that don't support WebRTC natively, AdapterJS will suggest to the user to install the [Temasys WebRTC plugin](http://skylink.io/plugin/) for Mac or Windows when you try to access getUserMedia or RTCPeerConnection.

 ## Functionality